What You Can See in 5 – 10 Hours Between Flights

 1. The Airport Is Close to the City

-2. Major Attractions Are Close Together
+2. Key Attractions Are Concentrated

-3. Infrastructure Is Reliable
+3. Infrastructure Is Predictable

-How Much Time Do You Need for a Singapore Layover Tour?
+How Much Time Do You Actually Need?

-5–6 Hour Layover
+5 – 6 Hour Layover

-This is the minimum practical window.
+This is the minimum practical timeframe where leaving the airport starts to make sense.

 Typical stops may include: